-At Partitioning sub-menu, first delete all existing partitions first by highlighting each line and clicking DELETE.
+At Partitioning sub-menu, first delete all existing partitions by highlighting each line and clicking DELETE.
 This must be done one partition at a time.
 To add partitions, highlight disk drive and click NEW.
-Click Check for bad blocks box at the bottom of each partition setup page.
+Select the Force to be primary partition and Check for bad blocks boxes at the bottom of each partition setup page.
+Click OK to continue to set up the next partition.